 When the regular-season ends, a month-long barrage of bowl games leading up to the College Football Playoff rakes in millions of dollars in wagers across the country in states like New Jersey.
 Altogether, NCAA football betting only trails the NFL in the number of bets taken and serves as the second-biggest sports wagering market there is.

 Just like with all sports gambling, the most convenient way to wager on the NCAA is by visiting one of the many reliable college football online betting sites.
 Gone are the days of waiting at the sportsbook window while you could be using an app from the location of your choice.
-Platforms like FanDuel, DraftKings and others offer odds for every Division I-A football game along with a variety of prop betting categories for many of them.
+Platforms like FanDuel, DraftKings, and others offer odds for every Division I-A football game along with a variety of prop betting categories for many of them.
 So not only are using these sites easier, they provide additional gambling options.
-Now you can bet on college football in the Garden State as well as in PA and West Virginia.

 If you aren't in a state with legal online sports betting, you can place legal sports wagers at FendOff Sports.
 Read our FendOff Sports review for more information and get the promo code below: